 Any turning point of the circuit must be marked with a minimum of two buoys.

-Recommendation: the two or more buoys should not be tied up together.
+The two or more buoys must not be tied up together.
+Any such buoys must not be further apart than approximately 3 metres.

 All turning buoys must be passed to the right unless otherwise stipulated in the advance program and repeated during the drivers meeting.